droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 canine      1.493306e-05 1.810853e-07 5.057793e-04
 ```

-The back-transformed slope then means that the odds of being a *semotus* are between 0.0000002 and 0.0005058 TIMES the odds of being a *cinereus* when the canine tooth height increases by 1 mm.
-In other words, if the canine tooth height increases by 1 mm then it becomes much more unlikely that the bat is a *semotus*.
-This is visualized below for an increase from 2.6 to 3.6 mm of canine tooth height.
+The back-transformed slope then means that the odds of being a *semotus* are between 0.0000002 and 0.0005058 TIMES the odds of being a *cinereus* when the tooth height increases by 1 mm.
+In other words, if the tooth height increases by 1 mm then it becomes much more unlikely that the bat is a *semotus*.
+This is visualized below for an increase from 2.6 to 3.6 mm of tooth height.

 | point | tooth height | odds (from log(odds) above) |
 |:-----:|--------------:|------------------:|